pont-us/compare_csv/README.md

 # comparedecimal

-A tool to determine whether delimited text files contain essentially the same numerical data.
+A package to compare decimal representations of floating-point numbers, including a command-line tool to report on the similarity between data in CSV files.

 ## Installation

 The `comparedecimal` package can be installed from source by running `pip3 install .` or `python3 setup.py` within its directory.
-As well as the package `comparedecimal`, this will install the command line utility `comparecsv`.
+The command-line utility `comparecsv` will be installed as part of the package.

 ## Command-line usage